dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0601.md

 6 Lumping

-Alas, 𝛼 varies across species (compare a cheetah and a turtle), within a species, and within the lifetime of an individual—for example, my 𝛼 is dropping as I sit writing this book.
+Alas, 𝛼 varies across species (compare a cheetah and a turtle), within a species, and within the lifetime of an individual — for example, my 𝛼 is dropping as I sit writing this book.
 If we account for all these variations, we will be overwhelmed by their complexity.
 Lumping rescues us: It gives us permission to assume that 𝛼 is the same for every animal.
 We replace the diversity of animals with a typical animal.
 This assumption is not as crazy as it might sound.
 It doesn't mean that all animals have the same muscle mass.
 Rather, it means that all animals have the same fraction of muscle; as an example, for people, 𝛼 ∼ 0.4.

 With this lumping assumption, 𝑚muscle = 𝛼𝑚 becomes the simpler proportionality 𝑚muscle ∝ 𝑚.
 Because the supplied energy is proportional to the muscle mass, it is proportional to the animal's mass: 𝐸supplied ∝ 𝑚muscle ∝ 𝑚.